 Periodontal disease is the most common dental problem in cats, affecting a significant percentage of felines over the age of three.
 It is caused by the build-up of plaque and tartar on the teeth, leading to inflammation of the gums and subsequent infection.

-Unfortunately periodontitis creates these pockets where matter has been lost, you are not able to reverse the effects of periodontitis that is why daily home tooth brushing is important.
+Unfortunately periodontitis creates these pockets where matter has been lost, you are not able to reverse the effects of periodontitis that is why daily home tooth brushing to return gingiva to a healthy state is important.

 Tooth Resorption